RalphDesmangles/sccmhunter/smb.md

 ### Description

 Profile discovered SCCM infrastructure to determine their site system roles.
 Enumerates multiple services for default configuations.
 Services checked are SMB, HTTP(S), and MSSQL.
+The recon is broken down into 3 components:

+1. Site server profiling
+- Confirms connectivity
+- Checks whether the site server is hosting the MSSQL service
+- Checks whether the site server is an active or passive site server
+- Checks if the site server is a central administration site

+2. Management point checks
+- Confirms connectivity to the HTTP endpoints

+3. Role checks
+-
 ### Requirements

 Valid Active Directory credentials